What are digital IDs?

 Biometric Data: automatically measurable, distinctive physical characteristics or personal traits used to identify or verify the identity of an individual.

-Data Subject: the individual whose data are collected.
+Data Subject: the individual whose data is collected.

 Digital ID: an electronic identity-management system used to prove an individual’s identity or their right to access information or services.